-The quality of hemp has a lot to do with how it is “retted.”
+The quality of hemp fiber has a lot to do with how the hemp is “retted.”
 Retting is a process designed to weaken the resin holding the hemp’s outer fibers to its stalk.
 The thinner the hemp stalks, the more easily they are retted.
 The strongest and longest lasting hemp fiber is achieved when the stalks being retted are soaked in water for a few days, but this method would foul ponds and streams.
 The next best method is winter retting in which the stalks of hemp are left on the ground over the winter months where the frost and snow eventually loosened the resin.
-The least desirable method of retting resulting in the least durable hemp fiber is dew retting which entails laying the hemp out in the evening, and then after the stalks are dampened by the overnight dew, stacking them up tightly into vertical piles during the day.
+The least desirable method of retting resulting in the least durable fiber is dew retting which entails laying the hemp out in the evening, and then after the stalks are dampened by the overnight dew, stacking them up tightly into vertical piles during the day.
 This process is then repeated until the hemp is ready to be dried and “braked.”

 Braking hemp stalks to free their fibers from the outside shaft was back-breaking work before the invention and wide dissemination of power equipment designed to do the job.
 Braking hemp was such a hard, physical task that Thomas Jefferson gave up manufacturing hemp because it caused his slaves “too many back problems.”
 The hand brake was invented to assist in performing the task, but it was merely boards connected with a hinge at one end, and the workman needed to lift and smash, lift and smash, lift and smash the top boards against the bottom boards with the hemp stalks in between.
-Often times, the task of braking was assigned to convicts in jails and prisons so hard was the work.
+Often times, the task of braking hemp stalks was assigned to convicts in jails and prisons so hard was the work.

 A poor, depression-era farmer with his hand brake.

 Hemp was historically used to make rope, sails, clothing, and medicine.